Symmetries and Wigner representations of operational theories: Introduction

 The paper is organized as follows: in Section~\ref{sec:observables} we introduce general probabilistic theories, in Section~\ref{sec:Wigner} we define Wigner representations for operational theories, in Section~\ref{sec:symmetry} we introduce symmetries of Wigner representations, and in Section~\ref{sec:groups} we look at groups of symmetries.
 In Section~\ref{sec:unique} we formulate and prove the conditions for uniqueness of Wigner representations.
-In Section~\ref{sec:QT} we investigates examples of Wigner representations of quantum theory, more specifically of a qubit, and in Section~\ref{sec:boxworld} we investigate examples of Wigner representations of the Boxworld theory, which is an example of non-classical and non-quantum operational theory.
+In Section~\ref{sec:QT} we investigates examples of Wigner representations of quantum theory, more specifically of position and momentum of qudits and of mutually unbiased measurements, and in Section~\ref{sec:boxworld} we investigate examples of Wigner representations of the Boxworld theory, which is an example of non-classical and non-quantum operational theory.